-Apart from recycling at home, you can also take your recycling to seven supermarkets and Barrowell Green Recycling Centre.
+Apart from recycling at home, you can also take your recycling to Barrowell Green Recycling Centre.
 If you are a commercial vehicle, you will need to apply for a permit to access this centre.

 Barrowell Green Recycling Centre (Winchmore Hill, N21 3AR) provides household rubbish and recycling services for Enfield residents only.
 There are a number of other options if you want to dispose of commercial waste and recycling.
 You may not be allowed to access the centre if we think your rubbish is commercial.